 Figure out where your customers spend time by creating a buyer persona and then deliver content on each of those platforms.
 For example, if your customers spend time on LinkedIn, make sure you have a LinkedIn profile that regularly shares company updates.
 The same goes for Twitter, email, Instagram, Pinterest, Tumblr, Reddit, and any other location where your customers are hanging out.

-For example, you’ll find Netflix all across social media from Facebook to Twitter, Instagram, YouTube, and more.
-And the type of content they share is focused on video or short Gifs, which makes sense for their brand and is important for consistency.
+For example, you’ll find Netflix all across social media, from Facebook to Twitter, Instagram, YouTube, and more.
+And the type of content they share is focused on videos or short Gifs, which makes sense for their brand and is important for consistency.

 8. Demonstrate Transparency